Pamella30/projeto-android-basico/README.md

 ![](https://raw.githubusercontent.com/Pamella30/projeto-android-basico/main/androids.png#vitrinedev)

 Uma pagina web simples com a historia do mascote do Android.
-Projeto criado do zero usando HTML e CCS.
+Projeto criado do zero usando HTML e CSS.

 A simple web page with the Android mascot story.
-Project created from scratch using HTML and CCS.
+Project created from scratch using HTML and CSS.